crucial-project/examples/mandelbrot/README.md

-# k-means clustering
+# Mandelbrot set computation

-This example uses Crucial DSO and AWS Lambda to compute a k-means clustering on some data stored in S3.
+This example uses Crucial DSO and AWS Lambda to compute the Mandelbrot set.
-The code assumes the dataset is a list of points as comma-separated-values (CSV) and is partitioned in several files (part-00000, part-00001, ...).

-Each lambda function will compute one partition of the dataset.

-Apart from the version that uses serverless functions (`aws.objectsCr` package), this repository also contains two other versions of the example:

-* `threads.objects`: a fully local implementation
-  with plain Java threads sharing memory.
-* `threads.objectsCr`: a local implementation with Java threads but with the shared objects decoupled in Crucial DSO.
+It uses the parallel for abstraction of Curical's ServerlessExecutorService to distribute the computation across a cluster of Lambda functions.

 ### Prerequisites